 Ilya Vidrin, PhD

-Born into a refugee family, Ilya's work engages directly with the complex ethics of human interaction, including the embodiment of empathy, cultural competence, and social responsibility.
+Born into a refugee family, Ilya grew up navigating the nuances of cultural expectations, language barriers, and diverging political ideologies.
+This experience of code-switching fuels his research and artistic practice to interrogate ethical dimensions of human interaction, including the embodiment of empathy, cultural competence, and social responsibility.
 He pursued undergraduate studies in Cognitive Psychology, Neuroscience, and Rhetorical Theory at Northeastern University, before joining the Neurology Department at Beth Israel Medical Deaconess Center as a Clinical Research Student.
 For three years, he worked on non-pharmacological interventions and therapies for cognitive and neurodegenerative disorders.
 He went on to graduate school at Harvard University, earning a Master’s Degree with a focus on Human Development and Psychology, and a Practice-Based PhD from the Centre for Dance Research in the United Kingdom.

 A multi-disciplinary artist, educator, and researcher, Ilya has collaborated with a diverse range of creative professionals across media.
 In recent years, Ilya's work has led to creative research with The Royal Swedish Ballet, Boston Philharmonic Orchestra, The Cambrians, the MIT Media Lab, Erick Hawkins Dance Company, as well as dance artists including William Forsythe, Brian Brooks, and Wendy Whelan.
 He is an Associate of the Signet Society for the Arts at Harvard, and is a recipient of an Erasmus Fellowship, Derek Bok Fellowship in Media, Visualization, and Literacy, (Harvard University), Live Arts Boston Grant, Massachusetts Cultural Council Choreographic Fellowship, and the Byron Fellowship, and has been artist-in-residence at AREA Gallery, Jacob's Pillow, the National Parks Service, the Harvard ArtLab, The Walnut Hill School, Interlochen Arts Academy, and the Museum of Fine Arts (Boston).